Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of scale type.md

 S('C major').pattern('6451')
 ```

-Other parameters of the pattern function (in order of precedence).
+Other parameters of the `pattern` function (in order of precedence):

-duration is the length of each note of the chord in the chord progression, the default value is 0.25, which means that the notes are 1 bar long.
+* duration: the length of each note of the chord in the chord progression, the default value is 0.25, which means that the notes are 1 bar long.

-interval is the interval between the notes of each chord in the chord progression, the default value is 0, i.e. the notes of each chord are played together.
+* interval: the interval between the notes of each chord in the chord progression, the default value is 0, i.e. the notes of each chord are played together.

-num is the number of notes extracted for each chord in the mode by step, e.g. num = 3 is a triad, num = 4 is a 7th chord, etc.
+* num: the number of notes extracted for each chord in the mode by step, e.g. num = 3 is a triad, num = 4 is a 7th chord, etc.

-The default value of step is 2, which means that 2 notes of the scale are skipped each time (count one note by yourself), for example, the natural triad C E G of the C major scale at step 1.

-Each time it skips two notes in the scale, C, two notes to E, then two notes to G. (Here, skipping a few notes means taking a few steps forward, each step is to the next note in the scale)
+* step: how many notes in the scale are skipped in each step of the chord extraction, the default value is 2, for example, the 1st natural triad C E G of C major scale, each time two notes in the scale are skipped, C, two notes to E, then two notes to G. (Here, skipping a few notes means taking a few steps forward, each step is to go to the next note in the scale)

 Advanced syntax: